princetonvisualai/gan-debiasing/README.md

 #### Domain-dependent hyperplanes:
 - Run `linear_domain_dep.py` to estimate domain-dependent hyperplanes and compute z' with them.
-- Run `generate_images.py --experiment pair` to generate images from z'.
-Set image output directory and latent vector filename.
+- Run `generate_images.py --experiment pair` to generate images from z' and train a classifier with these images.

 #### Augmenting real-images with GAN-inversion:
 - Train a GAN with an inversion module.
 We used the [in-domain GAN inversion method](https://github.com/genforce/idinvert) by Zhu et al.